Be-One Korean B.B.Q. Restaurant

-Mi Comalito specializes in Mexican, Salvadoran, and Honduran food, and they do all three as well as anyone else in town.
+Mi Comalito specializes in Mexican, Salvadoran, and Honduran food, and it does all three as well as anyone else in town.
 Start with the pupusas.
-They have three kinds: queso, loroco (vine flowers with cheese), and revueltas (mixed beans, pork, and cheese).
+There are three kinds: queso, loroco (vine flowers with cheese), and revueltas (mixed beans, pork, and cheese).

 2126 Maryland Ave., (410) 685-6237

 Nam Kang, which stays open till 4 a.m. nightly, has fabulous panchen and we love the kimchi jigae on a cold night.

 $$, B, L, D, BYOB